warpforge/warpgrapher/book/src/configuration/relationships.md

 In the top level GraphQL query, note that a new query, called `OrganizationMembers` has been generated for the relationship.
 This query has an input parameter, `OrganizationMembersQueryInput` that provides search query arguments to select the set of relationships to be returned.

 The `OrganizationMembersQueryInput` query parameter, defined below, provides a means to search for a given instance of a relationship.
-It is possible to search based on an `id` or set of IDs, and the `OrganizationMembersPropsQueryInput` allows queries based on the properties on the relationship itself.
+It is possible to search based on an `id` or set of IDs, and the `joinDate` attribute allows queries based on the properties on the relationship.
 In addition to using the `id` or another property on the relationship, the `OrganizationMembersQueryInput` parameter also includes a `src` and a `dst` attribute.
 These attributes allow Warpgrapher clients to search for relationships based on properties of the source or destination nodes joined by the relationship.

 ```
 input OrganizationMembersQueryInput {
   dst: OrganizationMembersDstQueryInput
   id: StringQueryInput
-  props: OrganizationMembersPropsQueryInput
+  joinDate: StringQueryInput
   src: OrganizationMembersSrcQueryInput
-}

-input OrganizationMembersPropsQueryInput {
-  joinDate: StringQueryInput
 }
 ```